-LAIS552.
+HASS552.
 CORRUPTION AND DEVELOPMENT.
 3.0 Semester Hrs.
+Equivalent with LAIS552,

 Addresses the problem of corruption and its impact on development.
 Readings are multidisciplinary and include policy studies, economics, and political science.
 Students will acquire an understanding of what constitutes corruption, how it negatively affects development, and what they, as engineers in a variety of professional circumstances, might do in circumstances in which bribe paying or taking might occur.
 3 hours lecture and discussion; 3 semester hours.